crownstone/bluenet-ios-lib/BluenetLibIOS.md

 ### Config

+#### IMPORTANT!
+After setting the settings you want, you need to call the reset() method: bluenet.control.reset() before the new settings are used!

 #### setIBeaconUUID(_ uuid: String) -> Promise\<Void>
 > This will set the iBeacon uuid.
 You will have to reboot the Crownstone for this to take effect.